emilime162/wildfire_375m/README.md

      ```bash
      earthengine authenticate
      ```
-   - Follow the instructions to log in with your Google account and link it to your project.
+   - Follow the instructions linked here (https://developers.google.com/earth-engine/guides/auth) to log in with your Google account and link it to your project.

 4. **Set Up Your Google Earth Engine Project ID:**
    - Ensure you have access to a GEE project.